10/2009

 So I couldn't blame the machine.

-The small fleet of Xerox's were old, over sold and the leases up.
+The small fleet was old, oversold and the leases expired.

-The prospects approval process had been defined, documented and we were are track.
-The Economic, and Technical influencers identified and covered.
+The prospects' approval process had been defined, and documented and we were are track.
+The Economic, and Technical influencers were identified and covered.

 I had a Coach and End-Users interviewed.
 As a final stage, my coach was bringing the last remaining end-user to our offices so she could just take a "quick" peek at the Edgeline.